Mercer Arena demolished to make way for Seattle Opera expansion

 The arena has been known as many venues through the years — the Exposition Building, Civic Ice Arena and Seattle Center Arena, among them.

-The Mercer Arena, built in 1927, was demolished Tuesday to make way for a new opera house.
+The Mercer Arena, built in 1927, was demolished Tuesday to make way for a new opera house expansion.

 In February 2016, Seattle Opera unveiled plans for a $60 million facility to replace the arena, according to recent news reports.